mpenet/hayt/README.md

 # Hayt [![Build Status](https://secure.travis-ci.org/mpenet/hayt.png?branch=master)](http://travis-ci.org/mpenet/hayt)

-CQL query generation for Clojure.
+CQL3 DSL for Clojure.

 ## Why?

-There are a number of clients available for Cassandra for clojure and none provides CQL3 generation yet.
+There are a number of clients available for Cassandra for clojure and none provides a CQL3 DSL yet.

 Hayt is an attempt to allow the existing and future clients to share this, provide a simple but extensible base to build upon.

-Our goals from the start were to be feature complete, idiomatic, well tested, and performant.
+Our goals from the start were to be feature complete (up to CQL v3.0.2), idiomatic, well tested, and performant.

 There are already 3 libraries that will use Hayt: